Shogun65/RanamiWallpapers/README.md

+# this peoject is ended because of bullshit UI i hate making UI

 # Wallpaper Engine V0.08

 A lightweight Windows live-wallpaper prototype written in C++ with DirectX 11, DirectComposition, and FFmpeg hardware decode (D3D11VA).